Legendcx/PaliDrome-PerfectNumber/README.md

 ### Overview

-I mastered HTML & CSS & JS & ReactJS features in this project.
+I mastered HTML & CSS & JS & ReactJS & ReactSass features in this project.
 You can see the visual representation of the website above.

-## Notes

-- Step 1: Create React App using `npx create-react-app image-gallery`

-- Step 2: For images you can use [Images](./src/helper/data.js).

-- Step 3: Push your application into your own public repo on Github

-- Step 4: Add project gif to your project and README.md file.

-## Resources

-- 🔥 You can use [`data.js`](./src/helper/data.js) for your own work.

-## Support
-Open an Issue, I will check it a soon as possible 👀 Don't forget to start the repo ⭐
 # <center> ⌛ Happy Coding ✍ </center>